abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Having a sense of centering, whether we're doing chores or sitting in meditation, can be a valuable practice for us.
-It's essential that we remember to center ourselves—to bring things to a central place—so that we're working from a still point, rather than having our energy and attention diffused and scattered out into the world around us.
+It's essential that we remember to center ourselves---to bring things to a central place---so that we're working from a still point, rather than having our energy and attention diffused and scattered out into the world around us.
 As we collect ourselves at that center point, it brings our energy together, and we're able to see things clearly, without adding in our likes and